liru0126/SDP-GAN/README.md

-# [TIP 2020] SDP-GAN: Saliency Detail Preservation Generative Adversarial Networks for High Perceptual Quality Style Transfer
+SDP-GAN: Saliency Detail Preservation Generative Adversarial Networks for High Perceptual Quality Style Transfer

 This is the Pytorch implementation of our TIP2020 paper [SDP-GAN](http://liushuaicheng.org/TIP/SDPGAN/SDPGAN-TIP.pdf).